armory/docs-cdaas/content/en/deployment/monitor-deployment.md

 ## Monitor deployments using the UI

-When you navigate to the **Deployments** tab of the UI, you land on the **All Deployments** page, which shows all the apps for a specific Armory CD-as-a-Service environment.
+When you navigate to the **Deployments** tab of the UI, you land on the **Deployment List** page, which shows all the apps for a specific Armory CD-as-a-Service environment.
 If you don't see a deployment that you're expecting to see, refresh the list or verify the Armory CD-as-a-Service environment the app belongs to.
 You can switch environments in the top right menu by clicking on your username.

-On the **All Deployments** page, you can select a specific app to go the **All Environments** page, which shows all the environments that are part of that deploy file.
-If a deploy file only contains one environment, clicking the app will take you straight to the **Full Details** page.
+On the **Deployment List** page, you can select a specific app to go the **Deployment Graph** page, which shows all the environments that are part of that deploy file.
+If a deploy file only contains one environment, clicking the app will take you straight to the **Environment Details** page.

-### All environments
+### Deployment Graph Page

-The **All Environments** page shows you all environments that are being deployed to in a single deploy file.
+The **Deployment Graph** page shows you all environments that are being deployed to in a single deploy file.
 If you click the link that the CLI returns when you trigger the deployment, this is the page you are linked to.
 It can give you a general idea of the state of the deployment and what environment is currently being deployed to.

 {{< figure src="/images/cdaas/multitarget-deploy.jpg" alt="The deployment starts in a dev environment.
 It then progresses to infosec and staging environments simultaneously.
 It finishes by deploying to a prod-west environment." >}}